-Note: This scheme is now CLOSED
+Note: This scheme Is CLOSING

 Check eligibility and apply for the cash grant schemes

 How can I apply for a cash grant?

 Watch our 4-step video to find out how to claim funding for your business using the cash grant schemes announced by the Government:

 The property needs to have been in the non-domestic rating list and occupied/trading on the 11 March 2020 to qualify.

 Businesses that qualified for small business rate relief (SBRR) or rural rate relief on 11 March 2020, including those in receipt of tapered relief, will be eligible for a grant payment of £10,000.
 Businesses in England in receipt of the Expanded Retail Discount (which covers retail, hospitality and leisure) with a rateable value of less than £51,000 will be eligible for:

 - £10,000 where the rateable value (RV) of the premises is £15,000 or less or;